speedment/jpa-streamer/README.md

 ## Contributing
 We gladly welcome any form of contributions, whether it is comments and questions, filed issues or pull requests.

-Before we can accept your patches we need to establish a common legal ground to protect your rights to your contributions and the users of JPAStreamer.
+Before we can accept your patches we need to establish a common legal ground to protect your rights to your contributions and the users of JPAstreamer.
 This is done by signing a Contributor License Agreement (CLA) with Speedment, Inc. The details of this process is laid out [here]().

 ## Phone Home
 JPAstreamer sends certain data back to Speedment's servers as described [here](https://github.com/speedment/jpa-streamer/blob/master/DISCLAIMER.MD).
 If you wish to disable this feature, please contact us at info@jpastreamer.org.

 ## License
-JPAsteamer is released under the [MIT License](https://github.com/speedment/jpa-streamer/blob/master/LICENSE).
+JPAstreamer is released under the [MIT License](https://github.com/speedment/jpa-streamer/blob/master/LICENSE).